erikjagnandan/CIS6800Project/README.md

    python train_val_split.py
    ```

-If you run main.py with the provided subset without first running train_val_split.py, you will get an error similar to: FileNotFoundError: [Errno 2] No such file or directory: '/home/SmoothDINOv2/datasets/nyu_data/data/nyu2_train/<dataset_dir>/<image_index>.png' because the training code is trying to retrieve an image from the full dataset using our original train-validation split, as opposed to a valid train-validation split for the small subset provided here.
+If you run main.py with the provided subset without first running train_val_split.py, you will get an error similar to `FileNotFoundError: [Errno 2] No such file or directory: '/home/SmoothDINOv2/datasets/nyu_data/data/nyu2_train/<dataset_dir>/<image_index>.png'` because the training code is trying to retrieve an image from the full dataset using our original train-validation split, as opposed to a valid train-validation split for the small subset provided here.

 ### Using the full dataset